 and you will probably have to close Spice.

 didn't plan it that way, if you have your Windows File Types

 set properly with the target application as Lasi7.exe, you can

 just click on a TLC cell file and LASI will run with that

 cell.
 There is a drawback to this however.
 Since a TLC file is

-a text file you might want to read it as a text file and not
+an XML text file you might want to read it as a text file and not

 you are starting a layout without layers defined, you can Import